Spearmint

 • Reducing asthma-related discomfort

-• Combatting fever
+• Combating fever and chills

-• Easing digestive issues
+• Easing digestive issues and nausea

 Historical Usage